marypyleung/local-llm-evaluator-python/README.md

 # Local LLM Evaluator in Python 🔍
-This is a transparent, cost-aware evaluation harness for RAG-generated responses or Fine-tuned LLM responses.
-It focuses on the Ground Truth Alignment (end-to-end evaluation).
-By leveraging local Hugging Face models, this evaluator ensures data privacy and allows for thousands of evaluations with zero API costs.
+A transparent, cost-aware evaluation harness for LLM-generated responses—including RAG outputs and fine‑tuned model outputs.
+This project focuses on ground-truth alignment (end-to-end evaluation) using local Hugging Face models, enabling privacy-preserving evaluation at scale with zero API cost.

+It is designed for regression testing and large-batch benchmarking where explainability, repeatability, and cost matter more than subjective “judge” prompts.

 ## 🚀 TL;DR
 A cost-effective alternative to "LLM-as-a-judge."
 Use local NLP models to evaluate relevance, semantic equivalence, and logical entailment via a CSV-in → CSV-out workflow.
 Designed for large-scale regression testing where explainability and cost matter.